plen/plen.github.io/_posts/2013-11-27-how-to-check-your-websites-seo.md

 Thanks Ariff for the feedback.
 I felt that it is important to give Ariff's response to the post above since it is about his company, and not to mislead prospective clients and users.

 What did you think?
-Was this article useful for you? please leave a comment or tweet to let me know so that future posts can be done better for you. does it work?
+Was this article useful for you? please leave a comment or tweet to let me know so that future posts can be done better for you.